yaqwsx/KiKit/doc/cli.md

 ## Modify commands

-- `kikit modify references --show/--hide --pattern <pattern> <board>` hide or show all references on the board matching a regular pattern.
+- `kikit modify references --show/--hide --generous / --strict --pattern
+  <pattern> <board>` hide or show all references on the board matching a regular
+  pattern.
+The generous option hides also all text item within the footprint that contain reference.

+- `kikit modify values --show/--hide --generous / --strict --pattern
+  <pattern> <board>` is the same as above, just with footprint values.